prebid/prebid.github.io/dev-docs/bidders/ix.md

 ## Set up First Party Data (FPD)

-You can set up FPD using the Index bidder-specific setting or the Prebid FPD module.
-The preferred method is passing the Index bidder-specific setting, while we are building support to ingest ortb values through the Prebid FPD module.
+You can set up FPD using the Index bidder-specific module (recommended) or the Prebid FPD module.

 **Notes:**